predictiveworks/cdap-spark/bpmm.md

 ### Level 1

-At this level, corporate adoption of predictive analytics is guided by management terms such as "minimum viable product", "pilot project", "quick wins" and more.
+At this level, corporate adoption of predictive analytics is guided by management terms such as "minimal viable product", "pilot project", "quick wins" and more.
 Such a situation usually indicates that no robust data (analytics) strategy exists.

 > Individual business sections launch hardly reusable software and data science projects which often *prove* fast that "something works".